mzywj2/Project-1---Group-4-Genome-Assembly/README.md

 `python3 -m http.server 34567` - 34567 can be changed to your personalised 5 digit extension

-To view the report go to your web browser a type:
+To view the report go to your web browser and type:

 http://10.102.161.12:34567  - which is the ip and the hpc extension